 In this programme you will be trained in creative, technological, and commercial skills.
-Game careers require you to have both a broad knowledge of game development and deep skills in your chosen area of expertise, such as 3D visual arts, animation, audio, gameplay, level design, production, or programming.
+Game careers require you to have both a broad knowledge of game development and deep skills in your chosen area of expertise, such as 3D visual arts, high-end video game development, animation, audio, gameplay, level design, production, or programming.

 Which qualities help you to become a successful Game Developer?